nirgn975/portfolio/content/posts/2020/like-a-spy-with-hak5-toys.md

 > A stealthy video man-in-the-middle that captures screenshots or videos to disk and streams live to the Internet for remote viewing.

-The Screen Crab is by default save photos every couple of seconds to the SD card that you plug in the back of the device.
+The Screen Crab is, by default, save photos every couple of seconds to the SD card that you plug in the back of the device.
 But to get the most out of this device you need to connect it to the Cloud C2 dashboard, then you'll be able to to remotely view configure and manage the device.

 It quit simple to do this, let's go to the `devices` tab, and then (if you don't have any device enrolled yet), you'll see a big blue button says _"Add Device"_.